Tegeticula intermedia: Oviposition

 Although most yucca moths deposit their eggs in the ovule of the flower, Tegeticula employs different methods of laying eggs.
 T. intermedia employs superficial oviposition, meaning that the yucca moth lays its eggs very slightly beneath the plant tissue, so as not to damage the yucca ovule.
 This strategy allows the moth to bypass the yucca plant's regulation of the number of eggs it hosts, leading to exploitation of the plant.
 Oviposition takes place in the fruit of the yucca.

 Life cycle

 Egg

-Yucca moths mate in the spring when the yucca flowers are in bloom.
+Yucca moths' mate in the spring when the yucca flowers are in bloom.
 They then mate on the yucca flower, usually in the evening when the flower will be open.
 Then, the female moth will lay eggs in the wall of the fruit of the yucca, typically around 6- to 20-day-old fruits.
 T. intermedia is unique in that it will superficially oviposit eggs one at a time so as to deceive the yucca plant.

 Caterpillar

-Once laid, the larvae will hatch quickly in only a few days time.
+Once laid, the larvae will hatch quickly in only a few days' time.
 During early instars the larvae feed inside the fruit on the developing seeds.
-Later in their development, the matured instars leave the fruit, preferably after a rain storm or during wet conditions to make escape easier.
+Later in their development, the matured instars leave the fruit, preferably after a rainstorm or during wet conditions to make escape easier.